Chapel of St. Thomas Aquinas

 Charles J. Keffer Library

-The Charles J. Keffer Library, located in Opus Hall on the Minneapolis campus, serves the College of Education, Leadership and Counseling, and the Opus College of Business, and the Dougherty Family College, as well as the variety of centers, institutes based in Minneapolis.
+The Charles J. Keffer Library, located in Opus Hall on the Minneapolis campus, serves the School of Education, School of Counseling Psychology, the Opus College of Business, and the Dougherty Family College, as well as the variety of centers, institutes based in Minneapolis.
 Students of the School of Law are served by the Schoenecker Law Library on the Minneapolis campus.

 Archbishop Ireland Memorial Library

 The Archbishop Ireland Memorial Library, located on the south campus, is the graduate theological library.
 It serves seminarians and lay students in graduate and continuing education programs, as well as UST undergraduates and archdiocesan parish professionals.
 The Ireland Library collection is highly regarded by theological scholars.